KarsMulder/evsieve/README.md

     --map abs:x:200~..~199 key:a:0
 ```

-There are two special variables `x` and `d` that can be used to make the value of the mapped event dependent on the value of the input event.
+For output events, ranges and transitions cannot be used.
+However, there are two special variables `x` and `d` that can be used to make the value of the mapped event dependent on the value of the input event.
 The variable `x` represents the value of the source event, and can be used for example in the following ways:

 ```
     --map rel:y rel:y:0.5x   # Halves the value of all rel:y events.